 The State LHC shall continue use of a geographic allocation formula in the distribution of the State's ESG funding to ensure that each region of the State is allotted a specified minimum of State ESG grant assistance for eligible ESGP projects.
-The State LHC will issue a request for proposals upon notification of the state ESG allocation, each jurisdiction electing to submit an application will solicit for proposals from the public.
-The local government or Continuum of Care may submit an application for funding to be administered by the local governmental entity or contract non-profits agencies within its jurisdiction.
+The State will issue a request for proposals upon notification of the state ESG allocation, each jurisdiction electing to submit an application will solicit for proposals from the public.
+The local government or Continuum of Care can submit an application to the state for funding.
+Private and faith-based nonprofit organizations are eligible to apply for funding.
+All applications must demonstrate collaboration with local mainstream service providers and homeless provider groups.
 Competing applications for each region's allocated grant amounts will be evaluated and scored.
 Each governmental applicant will receive written notification of the award.